 A game designer is a person who designs gameplay, conceiving and designing the rules and structure of a game.
 Many designers start their career in testing departments, where mistakes by others can be seen first-hand.
 Roles in game design include:

 Video game designers need a variety of skills and innate abilities.
 The skills largely involve training in computer graphics, animation and software design.
-In 2013, a game designer with less than 3 years of experience earned, on average, $55,000.
+A game designer with less than 3 years of experience earned, on average, $55,000.
 A game designer with more than 6 years of experience made, on average, $105,000.
 The need for video game designers and related careers are expected to grow in coming years as consumer demand for such products increase.
 The U.S. Department of Labor foresees a 32 percent increase in software publishing jobs in the next five years.
 Read more about Game Design in Gamers Have Georgia on Their Mind by Ron Starner.

 Do you like to play RuneScape?
 Watch the video to hear from Mark Ogilvie, to find out what it's like to work as a Design Director for RuneScape.